 Our experienced team is located across Australia, contact us to find out whether you are eligible and how much you may be entitled to.
 Contact us directly or let us know a day and time to call you.

 Note that the information is all subject to change as the legislation and Rules emerge.

 Contact us to receive updates as they come to hand.

-For the 2021/22 year onwards you will submit your proposed marketing spend and supporting information, and you will have your grant approved before you spend.
-This gives you confidence and certainty of the grant you will receive.
-Grant monies will likely be paid on a milestone basis.
+For the 2021/22 year onwards you will submit your proposed marketing spend and supporting information, and you will have your grant approved up-front.
+Grants will be for either 2 or 3 years of planned expenditure.

 EMDG is an entitlement program – if you meet the eligibility criteria you will receive a grant.

 This is not something we can answer in a quick paragraph or by getting you to answer a list of set questions because every business is different.
 EMDG does apply to most industries so if you are promoting anything at all overseas then it is definitely worth finding out.
 The quickest way to do this is to give us a call or arrange for us to call you at a convenient time.
 There is no obligation or cost involved – we are happy to provide up front advice so that businesses can proceed with confidence, and know what documents to prepare and keep.